varunkumardev/amitmerchant1990.github.io/_posts/2019-12-10-things-for-blog-improvement.md

 ## Improved design

-In terms of design, I was definite that I would need more [point of action](https://dictionary.cambridge.org/dictionary/english/point-of-action), using which the visitor whould not leave the site right after its one time visit.
+In terms of design, I was definite that I would need more [call to action](https://en.wikipedia.org/wiki/Call_to_action_(marketing)), using which the visitor whould not leave the site right after its one time visit.
 So, the first thing I did was, I added a header menu which consists of the top topics of this blog.
 These includes PHP, Laravel, JavaScript and so forth.
 This is how it looks.

 ![](/images/header-menu.png)